Ramesh Chennithala: Personal life

 Chennithala was born at Chennithala, Mavelikara in Kerala, India on 25 May 1956 to V. Ramakrishnan Nair and Devakiamma.
-He studied Bachelor of Arts (B.A.) degree in Economics and Bachelor of Laws (LL.B.).
+He completed a BA degree in Economics and LLB.
 He is married to Anita.
 They have two sons, namely Rohit Chennithala and Ramit Chennithala.
-Rohit Chennithala is a physician by profession and Ramit Chennithala cleared the Civil Services Examination 2017 with 210th rank and currently works for the Indian Revenue Service.
+Rohit Chennithala is a physician by profession and Ramit Chennithala cleared the Civil Services Examination 2017 with 210th rank and currently works for the IRS.

 Political career

 Chennithala started his political life during his early school days.
 In 1970, he became the Kerala Students Union (KSU) Chennithala HS Unit Secretary.
 He subsequently held a series of positions in KSU, namely Mavelikkara Taluk General Secretary in 1971, KSU Alappuzha District Treasurer in 1972, Alappuzha District Secretary in 1973, KSU State Executive Member in 1975, KSU State Vice President in 1978, and eventually becoming the KSU State President in 1980.

 In 1982, he became All India President of the National Students Union of India and later in the same year was elected as MLA from Haripad Constituency.
 In 1985, he became the General Secretary of Indian Youth Congress and went on to become the youngest Minister (Rural Development) in the Ministry of K. Karunakaran in 1986 at the age of 28.
 In 1986, he became the President of Kerala Pradesh Youth Congress (I), Kerala and in 1987 he was re-elected as MLA from Haripad Constituency.

 In 1989 he was elected as Member of Parliament from Kottayam Parliamentary Constituency and became National President, Indian Youth Congress in 1990.
 In 1999, he became Member of Parliament from Mavelikkara Parliamentary Constituency.
 In 2004 loksabha elections he was defeated by CPI(M) leader Adv.
 C.S.
 Sujatha.

 Later in 1991, 1996, and 1999 he was re-elected to Parliament.
 He received rich accolades for his fiery speeches in Hindi and English during his tenure.
 In 2001 he became the AICC Secretary with independent charge of seven states and in 2002 with independent charge of five states.
 In 2004, he was selected to the highest body of Indian National Congress, the Congress Working Committee (CWC).